 The Courtesan, Brixton

 Why: Not only does The Courtesan feature a tantalising line-up of dumplings - scrumptiously filled with wasabi king prawns, mushroom, deep-fried sea bass, and plenty more – but it also plays host to some mesmerising Burlesque performances.
 Courtesan Lates pays homage to global influences as much as the eclectic food does, so be prepared for a heady swirl of fun.

-Where: 69 Atlantic Road, SW9 8PU
+Where: 69 Atlantic Road, London, SW9 8PU

 Circus, Covent Garden